Mushiwulf/sandbox/README.md

 sandbox
 =======

-This is where I will work on exercises and other small projects I am a brand new programmer learning the basics of HTML, CSS and JavaScript.
+This is where I will work on exercises and other small projects.
+I am a brand new programmer learning the basics of HTML, CSS and JavaScript.